 Our Work Week

+We have plenty of fun and employees leave with new friends and lifelong memories.
 What we really need is a committed team member who can fully focus on the lodge and work at hand.
 This is not a good job for someone who wants to tour Alaska or have a great deal of private time.

 For those who have never lived in a rustic environment before, camp life can be a transition.
 There is limited employee housing at all camps and employees are required to share a room with one other staff member of the same sex.
 There is the occasional compelling exception to offer an employee a private room.
 At Winterlake Lodge, some employees are housed in “weatherport” structures, which are rigid wall tents situated on platforms.
 Some employees are required to spend extended time on remote float trips and out camp adventures.